taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *basis*
-  - a [BasisComponent](#tapspacecomponentsbasiscomponent) in which to represent the orientation.
+  - a [Component](#tapspacecomponentscomponent) in which to represent the orientation.
 - *xAxis*
   - a [Vector](#tapspacegeometryvector), specifying the direction of x-axis.